gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature addresses [GRADLE-2945] was contributed by [Biswa Dahal](https://github.com/ffos).

+### Task visibility is exposed in Tooling API

+Tasks and selectors accessible from Tooling API now carry an information about their [visibility](javadoc/org/gradle/tooling/model/Launchable.html).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.